nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 ## What does `required string` actually mean?

-Even for seemigly simple things like `string()` there are some complex differences:
+Even for seemingly simple things like `string()` there are some complex differences:

 ```js
 import { z } from 'zod'